landrewwray/COVID_delta_simulation/README.md

   • A drawn-out recovery period, because weak inter-group coupling causes groups with R~1 to not fully ‘burn out’ with the primary outbreak.

 ## Running the software

 Parameters are set at the top of 'runSIR.m', which is the only script that needs to be called.

+## Related literature

+The human impact, vast data sets, and associated policy interest accompanying the COVID-19 pandemic have led to a significant effort to improve SIR models by factoring in policy impacts and population inhomogeneity.

+A couple of literature examples of modeling for spatially inhomogeneous populations can be found <a href = "https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0246056">here</a> and <a href = "https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0268995">here</a>.
+A similar but distinct class of 'population reservoir' phenomenology can emerge from <a href = "https://elifesciences.org/articles/68341">stochastic time dependence in the behavior of individuals</a>.